tsipkens/bidias/README.md

 mass-mobility space.
-For example, `overlay_phantom` will plot the line corresponding to the least-squares line representative of the phantom (equivalent to the mass-mobility relation for mass-mobility phantoms) and ellipses representing isolines one, two, and three standard deviations from the center of the distribution.
+For example, `overlay_phantom` will plot the line corresponding to the least-squares line representative of the phantom (equivalent to the mass-mobility relation for mass-mobility phantoms) and ellipses representing isolines.
+By default, the function plots one, two, and three standard deviations from the center of the distribution, accounting for the correlation encoded in the distribution.

 ----------------------------------------------------------------------